-The strategy of the Healthy Baby Project is threefold:
+The Healthy Baby Project 2020

-Public Education - increasing people's understanding of the needs of babies and parents, so that we can all make positive changes in our lives and in the lives of our families, friends, and neighbors.
+- Public Education - increasing people's understanding of the needs of babies and parents, so that we can all make positive changes in our lives and in the lives of our families, friends, and neighbors.

-Alliances - working cooperatively with Non-Governmental Organizations, health and education professionals, concerned individuals, governments, businesses, and in coalitions to improve the lives of babies.
+- Alliances - working cooperatively with Non-Governmental Organizations, health and education professionals, concerned individuals, governments, businesses, and in coalitions to improve the lives of babies.

-Elections - making maternal and infant health one of the most significant issues in elections: local or national.
+- Elections - making maternal and infant health one of the most significant issues in elections: local or national.